Anti-depressant causes depressing constipation

 Dear In Search of Movement,

 When times are gloomy, anti-depressant medications may help you get back in the groove mentally and emotionally.
 Unfortunately, antidepressants can put the brakes on other bodily functions like libido and digestion.
-Take heart if you've started your medication recently; constipation often subsides as you adjust to the medicine.
-In the meantime, continuing to eat a diet filled with fluids and fiber along with regular exercise may help move things along.
+Take heart if you've started your medication recently, constipation often subsides as you adjust to the medicine.
+In the meantime, continuing to eat a diet filled with fluids and fiber along with regular physical activity may help move things along.

 It's possible that your anti-depressant medication isn't the only thing slowing you down.
-According to the National Digestive Diseases Information Clearinghouse (NDDIC), other causes of constipation include:
+There are plenty of other factors that could be contributing to constipation including:

 - Irritable bowel syndrome

 - Changes in life or routine such as pregnancy, aging, and travel